hookyAt/ChuteDelay/README.md

 ## SUMMARY

-* ChuteDelay allows you to add a configurable delay to any attached parachute.
-After staging the parachute will delay its deployment until the configured time is up.
+ChuteDelay allows you to add a configurable delay to any attached parachute.
+After staging the parachute will delay its deployment until the configured time is up e.g. until the burn time of the Sepratron I is over (about 5s).

-	* e.g. until the burn time of the Sepratron I is over (about 5s)
+So now you when drop your burnt out stages with a parachute it will deploy at a safe distance.
+Or you can time the burn time of your  sepratron engines.
+So that the exhaust stream does not destroy the chute.

-* ChuteDelay is more a karma plug-in since the “On-Rails” physics still apply's
+ChuteDelay is more a **karma** mod since the “On-Rails” physics still apply's.
+Meaning that all Vessels when they no longer are the primary focus of the simulation, will be unloaded after a certain distance (about 23km) when the atmospheric pressure is greater than 0.01 atm.

-	* You can get more information on this wiki page (http://wiki.kerbalspaceprogram.com/wiki/Atmosphere#On-rails_physics).
+You can get more information on this wiki page (http://wiki.kerbalspaceprogram.com/wiki/Atmosphere#On-rails_physics).

 ## REQUIREMENTS